C. Brad Faught: Academic and writing career

 Faught is Professor and Chair of the Department of History and Global Studies at Tyndale University in Toronto.
 Prior to arriving at Tyndale in 2003, he taught mainly at Mount Allison University, as well as at the University of Toronto and University of Windsor.

 Faught has published ten books, including histories of the Oxford Movement and the Cairo Conference of 1921, as well as biographies of Winston Churchill, Herbert Kitchener, and Margery Perham.

 Faught is a Senior Fellow of Massey College at the University of Toronto.
 In 2023 and again in 2026, he was a Visiting Scholar at Pembroke College, University of Cambridge.
 He is a Fellow of the Royal Historical Society, as well as of the Royal Canadian Geographical Society.
-He sits on the board of Wycliffe College, Toronto.
+Until recently, he sat on the board of Wycliffe College, Toronto.
 He has won several awards, including the Queen Elizabeth II Diamond Jubilee Medal, the King Charles III Coronation Medal, and the Jennie Churchill Fund Award to conduct research at the Churchill Archives Centre in Cambridge.

 Faught worked briefly as a journalist and freelance writer.
 In 2002, he was awarded Honourable Mention for a Canadian National Magazine Award from the National Media Awards Foundation for his article "Suicidal Thoughts," published by National Post Business magazine.